Agirish/drill/docs/dev/Docker.md

     1 row selected (0.28 seconds)

-## Start a new SQLLine session using bin/drill-localhost
+## Start a new SQLLine session

+   You can start new stand-alone sessions of Sqlline

-    docker exec -it <CONTAINER_ID> -- /bin/sh
+    docker exec -it <CONTAINER_ID> bash

-    /opt/drill/bin/drill-localhost
+    $ /opt/drill/bin/drill-localhost
+     apache drill 1.14.0-SNAPSHOT
+     "drill baby drill"
+     0: jdbc:drill:drillbit=localhost>

 ## Run a query